martinloren/HScope/HS 10X/Readme.md

 <strong>Schematic files (.diy)</strong>

-These files can be opened with DIYLC editor. <a href="https://github.com/bancika/diy-layout-creator/releases/latest">Click here</a> to get the latest version for all platforms.</a><br>
+These files can be opened with DIYLC editor.
+You can use it to easily check how to arrange the components according your own setup. <a href="https://github.com/bancika/diy-layout-creator/releases/latest">Click here</a> to get the latest version of the editor for all platforms.</a><br>

 <strong>Firmware (.bin)</strong>